 supporting educators who wish to bring these resources to the classrooms to broaden and cultivate the understanding of Coast Salish art and culture among K-12 learners.

 To implement its school program, Salish Weave partnered with educators from the Cowichan Valley School District 79.
 We are grateful to the pilot project team members and their colleagues for their enthusiasm and cooperation.
 Within the course of the pilot project, mentors guided the teachers in a positive and supportive way.
-They were able to share and collaborate with fellow staff members, to experiment with the resources in the classrooms, and to discuss and debate constructively with Aboriginal Education and Resource Center staff.
-The professionalism of all at the Cowichan Valley School District ensured the successes of the pilot project.
+They were able to share and collaborate with fellow staff members, to experiment with the resources in the classrooms, and to discuss and debate constructively with Aboriginal Education and Learning Commons staff.
+The professionalism of all at the Cowichan Valley School District ensured the initial successes of the pilot project.
 We thank all of them for being a part of this learning journey.